 For many businesses, the most important factor in successful sales lead generation is to commit resources to it.
-You can then decide whether it's more effective for lead generation to be part of a general sales role within your business or carried out by separate researchers.
-A lead generation service might also be an option.
+You can then decide whether it's more effective for lead generation to be part of a general sales role within your business, or carried out by dedicated researchers.
+Outsourcing to a lead generation service might also be an option.

 Whoever is doing the prospecting needs to understand what they are trying to achieve and how to go about it.
 A typical approach is to qualify leads before requesting a meeting or following up with more information in a sales letter.
 There should be clear agreement on when a lead is handed to a salesperson.